AdobeDocs/control-panel.en/help/instances-settings/using/ip-allow-listing-instance-access.md

 1. Click the **[!UICONTROL Save]** button.
 The IP Range is added to the allow list.

     <!--![](assets/ip_whitelist_added.png)-->

+By default, your Adobe Campaign instance is not accessible from various IP addresses.

 To delete one or more IP ranges from the allow list, select them, then click the **[!UICONTROL Delete IP range]** button.